EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-2.md

 - SHOPPING_LIST_CREATED - Signals about creation of a shopping list;
 - The SHOPPING_ITEM_CREATED - Signals about creation of an item within a shopping list.

-Next, create a **shopping_list.commands.js** file in the **common/aggregates** folder.
-This file will contain command handlers for the ShoppingList aggregate.
+Next, create a **shopping_list.commands.js** file in the **common/aggregates** folder to store command handlers for the ShoppingList aggregate.
 Add the following code to the file:

 **common/aggregates/shopping_list.commands.js:**